Felony Crimes A New Approach to Legal representation

 This includes less severe felonies, punishable by one to five years in prison, and fines up to $7,500.
 Examples include certain thefts of property involving a lower monetary value than Class C thefts, fraudulent use of another’s credit card for goods or services valued less than $500 in six months, and first-degree unlawful possession of marijuana after a previous drug offense.

 Understanding these classifications can significantly impact the defense approach.
-Different classes of felonies not only encompass varying penalties but also influence factors such as plea options and potential for sentence reductions.
-Our commitment at Elizabeth Hunter is to provide clarity on these matters and strategically navigate through Alabama’s legal system for our clients' best interests.
+Different classes of felonies not only carry varying penalties but also affect factors such as plea options and the potential for sentence reductions.
+Our commitment at Elizabeth Hunter & Associates PLLC is to provide clarity on these matters and to strategically navigate Alabama’s legal system in our clients' best interests.

 Changing the Way Lawyers Represent Clients